 From the margins to the centre stage

-May 10, 2018-After a nationwide hunt for an actress to play the leading role in a film on the practice of Child Marriage, actor and producer Rekha Thapa has finally found that person in the most unlikely place—in Bheri, Jajarkot, in the far west.
+After a nationwide hunt for an actress to play the leading role in a film on the practice of Child Marriage, actor and producer Rekha Thapa has finally found that person in the most unlikely place—in Bheri, Jajarkot, in the far west.
 Fifteen-year old Kamala Wali, who just completed her eighth grade, neither watches films nor did she have any aspiration to become a film ‘heroine’.
 Wali came to Rekha Thapa’s attention after acting coach Nar Bahadur Karki spotted her while he was travelling through Jajarkot.